unibas-tilics/tilics/2024/Divide and Conquer/article.md

 # Divide and Conquer: Solving Problems in Steps
-Imagine we decide to clean a messy room.
-To make it more efficiently, we can divide it into sections like the desk, bed, and floor.
-Clean each section one by one, and the whole room will be tidy.
+Imagine cleaning a messy room.
+You divide it into sections like desk, bed, floor.
+Clean each section one by one.
+This makes the task manageable and efficient.

-"Divide and conquer" is a strategy where big problems are broken into smaller parts to solve more easily.
-Although this sounds simple, it is highly effective in algorithms.
-For example, quicksort uses this idea to sort items.
-It picks a "pivot," splits items into two groups (smaller and larger), sorts each group, then merges the results.
+This is called "divide and conquer" strategy which is widely used in algorithms.
+For example, in merge sort, a list is repeatedly divided into smaller sublists.
+Each sublist is sorted individually, and the sorted parts are merged back into a complete, ordered list.

+"Divide and conquer" simplifies big problems by breaking them into smaller, manageable steps.
 Divide to simplify, conquer step by step!
 ## Authors
 - Chengrui Liu